 Bello, Bard of the Brambles – Bloomburrow Commander Deck

 I haven’t played Magic: The Gathering in a long time.
 It’s not that I don’t enjoy it, but I consider myself a casual fan.
 I will play when the opportunity arises, but I won’t go out of my way to find a game to play.
-My uncle surprised our board game group with the Commander Decks from Bloomburrow, the Magic: set with a cute animal theme.
+My uncle surprised our board game group with the Commander Decks from Bloomburrow, the Magic: The Gathering set with a cute animal theme.
 I haven’t had a chance to play any cards out of Bloomburrow, so it was a nice surprise.
 I wanted to share my chosen Commander Deck and how the deck worked.

 I loved this deck!
 It’s been a while since I played a game of Commander where I had this much fun.
 I may try the other Bloomburrow decks, but this one will forever be my favorite.